alex-bellon/wikipedia/README.md

 - [Benford's law](https://en.wikipedia.org/wiki/Benford's_law) - in many naturally occurring collections of numbers, the leading digit is likely to be small.
 - [Betteridge's law of headlines](https://en.wikipedia.org/wiki/Betteridge's_law_of_headlines) - "Any headline that ends in a question mark can be answered by the word no."
 - [Bouba/kiki effect](https://en.wikipedia.org/wiki/Bouba/kiki_effect) - is a non-arbitrary mapping between speech sounds and the visual shape of objects.
+- [Brandolini's law](https://en.wikipedia.org/wiki/Brandolini%27s_law) - "The amount of energy needed to refute bullshit is an order of magnitude larger than to produce it."
 - [Broken Windows Theory](https://en.wikipedia.org/wiki/Broken_windows_theory) - Criminological theory that visible signs of crime, anti-social behavior, and civil disorder create an urban environment that encourages further crime and disorder, including serious crimes.
 - [Computer says no](https://en.wikipedia.org/wiki/Computer_says_no) - Popular name given to an attitude seen in some public-facing organisations where the default response to a customer’s request is to check with information stored on or generated by a computer, and then make decisions based on that, often in the face of common sense.
 - [Crab mentality](https://en.wikipedia.org/wiki/Crab_mentality) - is a way of thinking best described by the phrase "if I can't have it, neither can you".